apprunjs/apprun-docs/docs/architecture-ideas/state-machine.md

 ## References

 There are many references online about the state machine.
 I got most of my inspiration from the following posts.
-I recommend you read the concept explanation of the posts and pay less attention to the implementations, because using AppRun, you can do better.
+I recommend you read the concept explanation of the posts and pay less attention to the implementations because using AppRun; you can do better.

 * [1] Krasimir Tsonev explains [Mealy](https://en.wikipedia.org/wiki/Mealy_machine) and [Moore](https://en.wikipedia.org/wiki/Moore_machine) in the post: [The Rise Of The State Machines](https://www.smashingmagazine.com/2018/01/rise-state-machines/)